L-1 VISA ATTORNEY IN NEW JERSEY

 Conversion to Permanent Residence

 In certain circumstances, L-1 visas for executives and managers may be converted to lawful permanent resident status.
-However, the applicant must show that they intend to depart the U.S. when the stay is over.

 Business Abroad Must Continue